U of MN DI Program Enrollment:

-- If selected for U of M DI, applicants who submitted a Declaration of Intent to Complete form with their DI applications must obtain a signed DPD verification statement from their DPD Program Director and official transcript documenting completion of the bachelor’s degree before they may begin the dietetic internship
+- If selected for the U of M DI, applicants who submitted a Declaration of Intent to Complete form with their DI applications must provide a signed DPD verification statement from their DPD Program Director before beginning the dietetic internship.

 - Excellent interpersonal communication skills

 - Relevant work or volunteer experience and/or extracurricular involvement

 - Demonstrated capacity for leadership, teamwork and self-direction

 - Overall potential of student to successfully complete an internship in the respective concentration area, a nationally renowned eating disorder treatment center or a high acuity teaching hospital

 - Completion of all required application details.
 Applications may be rejected for incompleteness or non-compliance with directions.

 - Top ranked candidates will be invited for an interview with program leadership.
 The interview is an important step in the selection process since it allows the applicant to be well informed about the internship and helps the selection committee ensure successful matches of candidates with the program.

 Each concentration has an Intern Selection Committee which evaluates applications on the basis of all components of the internship application.